-Certum does not issue certificates to entities that reside in countries where the law of Republic of Poland prohibit doing business.
+Certum does not issue certificates to entities that reside in countries where the law of Republic of Poland prohibits doing business.

-In terms of Guidelines for the Issuance and Management of Extended Validation Certificates and Guidelines For The Issuance And Management Of Extended Validation Code Signing Certificates, the EV SSL and EV Code Signing certificates can only be issued to Private Organizations, Government Entities, Business Entities and Non-Commercial Entity subjects.
+In terms of Guidelines for the Issuance and Management of Extended Validation Certificates and Baseline Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates, the EV SSL and EV Code Signing certificates can only be issued to Private Organizations, Government Entities, Business Entities and Non-Commercial Entity subjects.
 Certum does not issue EV SSL and EV Code Signing certificates to the natural persons.